-GENEVA — The U.N. team investigating Saudi dissident journalist Jamal Khashoggi’s death said preliminary evidence showed it was a “premeditated killing” that was planned and carried out by Saudi officials, who then “undermined” Turkey’s efforts to determine what happened.
+GENEVA (Arête News) — The U.N. team investigating Saudi dissident journalist Jamal Khashoggi’s death said preliminary evidence showed it was a “premeditated killing” that was planned and carried out by Saudi officials, who then “undermined” Turkey’s efforts to determine what happened.

 United Nations special investigator Agnès Callamard and team members Helena Kennedy, a lawyer and baroness, Duarte Nuno Vieira, a professor of forensic medicine, and Paul Johnston, a homicide and major crimes investigator, spent a week investigating the case in Turkey.

 “Evidence collected during my mission to Turkey shows (a) prime facie case that Mr. Khashoggi was the victim of a brutal and premeditated killing, planned and perpetrated by officials of the state of Saudi Arabia,” Callamard said in a statement.

 “The murder of Jamal Khashoggi and the sheer brutality of it has brought irreversible tragedy to his loved ones,” she said.
 “It is also raising a number of international implications which demand the urgent attention of the international community including the United Nations.”